 Super Mario Kart is also available as a Virtual Console title through both the Wii Shop and WiiU eShop digital storefronts.

-Super Mario Kart's basic controls and presentation resembles those of other Mode 7-based SNES racing titles such as F-Zero.
+Super Mario Kart's gameplay takes place from a third-person perspective, and its basic controls resemble those of other Mode 7-based SNES racing titles such as F-Zero.
 The SNES controller's B button accelerates, the Y button is the brake, and the directional pad steers the kart left or right; however, the karts are not equipped with a reverse gear.
 Pressing the L or R shoulder buttons causes the kart to perform a short hop.
 While accelerating and holding Left or Right on the D-pad, the shoulder buttons also allow karts to "power slide" (or drift) through corners at speed.
 By pressing and holding the accelerator at the correct moment before the start of a race, the player can perform a rocket start for an initial boost of speed.
 Players will encounter a variety of built-in track hazards during a race, as well as helpful features like speed boost arrows and ramps.